A 2017 update in medical translation terminology in 4 steps

 Medical translators at any level of experience, and working in any language combination.
 The webinar will be given in English.
 This webinar will keep you updated on some of the latest developments in the rapidly evolving medical scene.

 What are the benefits to you?

-After this webinar, you will have a clear overview of the latest developments in medical terminology for translators and interpreters.
+After this video, you will have a clear overview of the latest developments in medical terminology for translators and interpreters.